morningstarxcdcode/github-slug-action/README.md

 ### URL-Safe Slug variables

-Same as slug variables but URL-compliant
+Same as slug variables but URL-compliant (because URLs are picky)

 > [!TIP]
 > Available in standard and case-sensitive (`_CS`) versions.